Old Fashioned Practices from Years Gone By

 8. Lavender Oil for Relaxation

-Consider adding a several drops to a tubful of warm bath water for a relaxing soak.
+Consider adding several drops to a tubful of warm bath water for a relaxing soak.

 Or, use a small diffuser to emit the relaxing lavender fragrance in your room or home.
 There are even essential oil diffusers for your car!